Frequently Asked Questions

 2. How are artists selected?

 Unlike most exhibitions at TMA, Made to Order is not curated in a traditional way.
 The concept that ties the work together is that of “patronage.”
 Each work included in the exhibition has been newly commissioned by a buyer, who takes it home after the exhibition closes on November 7, 2021.
 Additionally, the work has been informed by some kind of interaction, collaboration, or conversation between the artist and buyer.
 The exhibition celebrates the diversity of buyers and artists in our community and the breadth of work that can result.

 Artists are included by one of two ways:

 - TMA collects a group of artists, which it invites to participate.
 Their work will be presented on our website and solicited to potential buyers by our board, staff and friends of the museum.
 If selected by a buyer, the commissioned work will be exhibited.
 At times, these artists know a person who would like to commission their work, and we are happy to help facilitate the process.
 TMA is currently selecting this group of artists.

 - Alternatively, some artists are introduced to us by buyers who would like to work with them.
 In such cases, TMA still acts as the facilitator of the commissioning process.
-The work is also included in the final exhibition and catalogue.
+The work is also included in the final in-person and virtual exhibition.
 (Note: since the project is about patronage, the work must develop out of a relationship or interaction between artist and buyer.
 No previously existing works will be included.)